 13.4.3 Sharing findings with criminal or regulatory authorities

 When considering whether to discuss the content of witness interviews with the government, practitioners should exercise particular care.
 The majority of courts have held that a party waives privilege by disclosing privileged communications to the government.
 By providing an ‘oral download’ of a witness interview, a practitioner risks waiving privilege over it, which, in turn, may lead to knock-on effects, including having to produce interview memoranda in related private litigation.
-If there is a strategic need to provide information to the government (for example, as part of a co-operation strategy), a practitioner should be systematic and cautious.
+If there is a strategic need to provide information to the government (e.g., as part of a cooperation strategy), a practitioner should be systematic and cautious.
 Frequently, a client’s interests are best served by providing information from an interview to a government agency, but only after a careful weighing of interests.
-One potential way of avoiding waiver while satisfying government co-operation requirements is to provide summaries of what was learned in interviews without referencing particular interviewees, for example, by referencing employee functions (e.g., ‘we learned in our interviews with risk personnel that . . .’) or by collating information by topic (e.g., ‘we learned in our interviews that risk personnel often . . .’).
+One potential way of avoiding waiver while satisfying government cooperation requirements is to provide summaries of what was learned in interviews without referencing particular interviewees, such as by referencing employee functions (e.g., ‘we learned in our interviews with risk personnel that . . .’) or by collating information according to topic (e.g., ‘we learned in our interviews that risk personnel often . . .’).

 Witness interviews often provide a key turning point in an internal investigation.
 The impressions and recollections of a witness will often go beyond the cold record of documents and emails.
 Careful preparation and planning will help the practitioner avoid common mistakes in interviews and maximise the strategic and fact-finding benefits of the interview.

-John Nathanson and Katherine Stoller are partners, and Cáitrín McKiernan is a senior associate, at Shearman & Sterling LLP.
+John Nathanson and Katherine Stoller are partners and Charles Akinboyewa Jr is an associate at Shearman & Sterling LLP.

 Employees have no automatic right to counsel during an internal investigation, unless it is contractually provided for under the terms of their employment.
-Union employees, however, may insist that a union representative attend any investigatory interview that could lead to the employee’s discipline.
+Union employees, however, may insist that a union representative attend any investigatory interview that could lead to the employee being disciplined.
 See N.L.R.B. v.
 J. Weingarten, Inc., 420 U.S. 251, 256–57, 260 (1975).

 See, e.g., Peralta v.
 Cendant Corp., 190 F.R.D.
 38, 41–42 (D. Conn.
 1999).